-When you decide to buy a home you’ll need to decide what kind of mortgage works for you.
+Buying a house is a big step in life (although arguably not for everyone).
+Most likely, when you decide to buy a home, you’ll need to finance your purchase.
+You’ll be confronted with several types of mortgages to choose from.
 The most common type of mortgage is the 30-year fixed rate mortgage.
 However, don’t just assume that this one is the best kind for you.

 The Big Bad Balloon

 Hopefully your banker or mortgage officer won’t even offer you a balloon mortgage.
 If they do, run out the door.
 The only balloons you want on your home are the colorful ones hanging from your door.
 A balloon mortgage lets you make small monthly payments for a period of time, but then requires you to make one or a few large payments at the end of the loan term to pay off the balance.

 The balloon mortgage might sound attractive because the initial low payments help you get in a bigger house than you could otherwise afford.
 The banker might try to convince you that you’ll be able to afford the larger payments down the road because income will go up.
 That’s a big if.
 The reality is that balloon payments are an easy way to have your house foreclosed on.
 The payments at the end of the loan are so big that the balloon just pops.